Fear of Commitment: Signs, Causes and How to Get Over It

-One of the fear of commitment signs is asking one-sided questions that focus more on the other person than on how you feel in a connection with someone else Examples include "did I say the right thing?", "is he attracted to me?", "am I enough/what he's looking for?" without the balancing questions of "how do I feel around him?", "is he what I'm looking for?" and "am I attracted to him?
-Mutual attraction is what Iris Dating helps people find the way to avoid lopsided relationships and experiences that might lead to gamophobia.
+One of the signs of commitment fear is asking one-sided questions that focus more on the other person than on how you feel in a connection with someone else Examples include "did I say the right thing?", "is he attracted to me?", "am I enough/what he is looking for?" without the balancing questions of "how do I feel around him?", "is he what I'm looking for?" and "am I attracted to him?
+Mutual attraction is what Iris Dating helps people avoid lopsided relationships and experiences that might lead to gamophobia.

 Some other signs of gamophobia may include:

 - Avoidance of serious or long-term relationships

 - A tendency to keep relationships casual or superficial

 - Difficulty discussing future plans or commitment in a relationship